open-cloud/open-cloud.github.io.old/2_developer.md

 ##xoslib

 xoslib is a client/server library for extending XOS.
-The server portion of the library is primarily comprised of [REST API](#rest-api) endpoints that are used to create, read, update, and delete XOS objects (e.g., deployments, slices, users). xoslib includes support for adding new objects or extending existing objects on the server as necessary.
-The REST API uses HTTP as a transport mechanism and may be used from a variety of clients and languages.
+The server side of the library defines a REST API that is used to create, read, update, and delete XOS objects (e.g., deployments, slices, users), along with new xoslib-defined objects that extend XOS.
+This REST API uses HTTP as a transport mechanism and may be used from a variety of clients and languages.

-To facilitate development in Javascript, we constructed an extensive client library based on Backbone.js and Marionette.js.
+To facilitate development in Javascript, xoslib also includes an extensive client library based on Backbone.js and Marionette.js.
 Portions of the XOS user interface are implemented on top of this library.
-Backbone.js provides an efficient event-driven interface.
-The xoslib library is responsible for fetching models from the server, and notifying views when data has been fetched for display to the user.
+Backbone.js provides an efficient event-driven interface, where the xoslib's client-side library fetches models from the server-side, and notifies client programs when data has been fetched for display to the user.

 ##<a name="adding-views">Adding Views to XOS</a>